hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 ## 6. Conclusion
-The project successfully explored the performance of Convolutional Neural Networks (CNNs) on open-source platforms by integrating software-based quantization techniques with hardware simulation tools.
-Post-training quantization demonstrated the potential to reduce computational complexity and memory usage while maintaining high accuracy for simpler models like LeNet.
-Hardware simulations using NVDLA and Scale-Sim provided valuable insights into execution time, utilization, and efficiency metrics.
+This project evaluated CNN performance using software-based quantization and hardware simulations on open-source platforms.
+It showed that post-training quantization can reduce computation and memory needs while maintaining accuracy for simpler models.
+Tools like NVDLA and Scale-Sim provided insights into execution time, utilization, and efficiency.

-Despite challenges such as outdated tools, complex setups, and limited support for quantized models, the project highlighted the importance of dynamic quantization and platform optimization for real-world deployment.
-The findings underscore the need for modernized tools and enhanced workflows to better evaluate and deploy quantized DNNs on hardware.
-This project sets the groundwork for further exploration into quantization-aware training and hybrid precision techniques for improving accuracy and hardware efficiency.
+While challenges like outdated tools and complex setups were encountered, the project demonstrated the potential of combining software and hardware analyses for efficient model deployment.
+These findings provide a foundation for future improvements in quantization techniques and hardware simulation workflows.

 ## 7. References
 Columbia University. (n.d.).
 Guide – How to: integrate a third-party accelerator (e.g. NVDLA).
 Retrieved December 9, 2024, from https://www.esp.cs.columbia.edu/docs/thirdparty_acc/thirdparty_acc-guide/